 You should also pay attention to how it makes you feel.
 Some side effects, such as a headache or nausea, might improve over time—but you should still let your doctor know you’re experiencing them.
 They may adjust your dosage or recommend another route for treatment.

-“If you’re feeling depressed, know that you’re not alone, there’s help available and the right thing to do is to talk to someone about it,” said Dr. Paolucci.
+“If you’re feeling depressed, know that you’re not alone, there’s help available and the right thing to do is to talk to someone about it,” says Dr. Coffey.